tweag/nickel/notes/overriding.md

 Nixpkgs.
 In functional languages, this is usually better done using what's called functional update.
-Functional update is an operation that takes the original record, one or several field to update, the corresponding new value, and return a new updated record.
+Functional update is an operation that takes the original record, one or several field to update, the corresponding new value, and returns a new updated record.
 It has the same semantics as our first snippet, but doesn't require to rewrite all unchanged fields.

 It can have a builtin syntax, such as OCaml's `with`: `{record with field =